With the release of CMMC 2.0, and the significant changes that come with it, we have to update our cost expectations.

 Absolutely.
 But it depends on the expert.

-An organization that gives you an exact number on the cost of CMMC without doing any due diligence is doing you a disservice.
-That’s why we only offer ranges in this post because the cost of CMMC is entirely dependent on your business’ security posture and organizational maturity.
+An organization that gives you an exact number on the CMMC 2.0 Certification Costs without doing any due diligence is doing you a disservice.
+That’s why we only offer ranges in this post because the CMMC 2.0 Certification Costs is entirely dependent on your business’ security posture and organizational maturity.